Rates are a subjective thing, especially for a freelance designer.

 (Desired Net Income + Annual Expenses + Annual Taxes) / Annual Hours = Hourly Rate

-For simple math, we will also use a 28% average tax-rate.
+And for simple math, we will also use a 28% average tax rate.

 ($100,000 + $20,000 + $28,000) / 1398 = $106 per hour